Anoise/PDD/README.md

   - $\times$ The network structure design is complex and there are numerous redundant features, which hinders its detection speed.
 In addition, the transfer of high-resolution features to later layers occurs at a slow pace, consequently leading to diminished detection accuracy for small target objects.

   4. **RasPiDets**: A lightweight model that can run smoothly on Raspberry Pi (RasPiDets) is good at solving the audio and image detection problems.
-  - $\checkmark$  RasPiDets contains many efficient components, such as multiscale (MS), dense connections (DC), inverted modules (IM), MSFE and AMFF.
+  - $\checkmark$  RasPiDets contains many efficient components, such as multiscale (MS), dense connections (DC), inverted modules (IM), MB Cascade and Adaptive MS.
   These components are crucial for enhancing performance and speed.
   - $\times$ The mAP of RasPiDets in specific categories is not uniformly optimal, such as in the categories of cyclone net.
-In addition, RasPiDets lacks the attention module's capacity for global feature modeling.

 <a name="3.starting_instance"></a>